 Used for runs which aim to collect as few items as possible.
 Do not use this if the fastest route uses the fewest items.
 It is used only on games where item collection is not mandatory (or became non-mandatory due to tricks or glitches).

-Used in games that have multiple playable characters.
-This class is used when a movie uses a character that results in a slower completion time.
-This is based on completion time, not whether or not the character itself is faster/slower.
-In some cases, it is a better character, but their superior abilities do not compensate for the extra time it takes to unlock them.
+For games that have multiple playable characters, this class is used when a movie uses a character that results in a slower completion time.
+This is not based on whether or not the character itself is faster/slower.
+In some cases, the character is better, but their superior abilities do not compensate for the extra time it takes to unlock them.

 Note: This tag is only applicable if the fastest character is available for the first playthrough.
 This means that default characters are not considered suboptimal if unlocking a faster character entails completing the game at least once (see Second quest/Post-game completion

 This tag should be used when a movie uses (time-saving) level warps.
-Typically these are intentional warps (such as the SMB warp zones) but this tag has been used for glitched warps too.
+Typically, these are intentional warps (such as the SMB warp zones), but this tag can be used for glitched warps too.

 Used for movies (typically full completion movies) of a game that contains built-in or glitched warps.